 IIHS believed that making the LATCH system easier to use will encourage more parents to use properly installed car seats.
 Car seats are a child’s best protection from injury and death in car accidents

-The Wisconsin car accident attorneys at Hupy and Abraham urge all parents to have their car seat installation inspected at a child passenger safety seat inspection location.
+Hupy and Abraham urge all parents to familiarize themselves with Wisconsin's car seat laws and have their car seat installation inspected at a child passenger safety seat inspection location.
 You can find a car seat check station near you at SeatCheck.org or calling your local fire department.